Tekhne/sandbox/README.md

-This project holds demos for various technologies.
+This project holds demos and acts as a playground for exploring for various technologies.